Scalathon

 What Investors Want, What Founders Do and What the Planet Needs

-This will be a fireside chat with Steve Winkelman
+This will be a fireside chat with Andy Weinstein

 • 7:00pm Problem Space Insights: “Founders” will take the microphone and describe the problem space they are thinking about, and solicit co-founders to approach them to discuss its merits.
 Potential “co-founders” will then network with founders in the room and brainstorm to identify large, meaningful problem spaces where AI can be transformative.
 Conference rooms will be available for breakout whiteboarding sessions.